tildearrow/furnace/doc/1-intro/faq.md

 ### is there an Android build?

-yes and no. Furnace has been successfully built for Android and it even has some rudimentary touch UI support, but it's extremely unfinished and extremely unsupported. there are many good reasons that it's not in the official releases yet.
+yes and no. Furnace can be successfully built for Android and it even has some rudimentary touch UI support, but it's extremely unfinished and extremely unsupported. there are many good reasons that it's not in the official releases yet.

 ### is there an iOS build?